 Winchester Model 1892

 It is hard to go wrong with a firearm that was originally designed by the legendary John Browning.
 The Winchester 92 has a great look thanks to the blued steel finish and satin walnut stock and forend.
 This rifle has a generous capacity of 10+1 rounds thanks to the tubular magazine and the rounds will cycle effortlessly through the buttery-smooth action in the steel reciever.
-This rifle features beaded front sights and an adjustable semi-buckhorn rear for fast target acquisition in brushy areas.
+This magnum lever action features beaded front sights and an adjustable semi-buckhorn rear for fast target acquisition in brushy areas.
 The barrel is 20 inches long and features a 1:26 rate of twist for great accuracy out to longer ranges.
 This gun will put deer and other big game on the ground season after season.
 Expect to pay around $1,000 for this option.
 However, the great thing about rifles like this is they hold their value.
 Hunt with it now and pass it on to a child or grandchild later when they're older.

 Marlin 1894 Cowboy Blued

 Another classic rifle by one of the best-known firearms manufacturers in America.
 This Marlin will be as at home on the gun ranges as it will the brushy plains of Wyoming and the dense vegetation of the Alaskan backcountry.
-The tubular magazine gives this rifle a 10-shot capacity and the black walnut stock and blued finish make for an old-time look in a newer rifle.
+The tubular magazine gives this big bore a 10-shot capacity and the black walnut stock and blued finish make for an old-time look in a newer rifle.
 This rifle features a 20-inch barrel with a 1:38 rate of twist for maximum accuracy.
 It is slightly heavier than the other guns on this list at 6.5 pounds, but that is still an easy-to-carry weight for long hikes into the wilderness.
 It features an adjustable rear sight and beaded front, but it is also drilled and tapped for a scope mount.
 This gun is sure to be a hit both on the range and in the deer woods this season.